-It is alleged that, on January 17, 1979, the developer of the Hawaiian Monarch Condominium Project adopted the Bylaws of the Association of Apartment Owners of Hawaiian Monarch (Bylaws)

-and that the Bylaws provided, "the Developer hereby declares that all of the property (of the Hawaiian Monarch) is held and shall be held, conveyed, mortgaged, encumbered, leased, rented, used, occupied and improved subject to the following Bylaws . . [.]"
-Article VI of the Bylaws, entitled "Common Expenses, Apartment Expenses, Taxes and Accounting," Section 4, entitled "Default in Payment of Assessments," allegedly states:
+It is alleged that, on January 17, 1979, the developer of the Hawaiian Monarch Condominium Project adopted Bylaws of the Association of Apartment Owners of Hawaiian Monarch (Bylaws) and that the Bylaws provided, "the Developer hereby declares that all of the property (of the Hawaiian Monarch) is held and shall be held, conveyed, encumbered. leased. mortgaged, rented, used, occupied and improved subject to the following Bylaws . . . [.]"
+Article VI of the Bylaws, entitled "Common Expenses, Apartment Accounting," Expenses, Taxes and Section 4, entitled "Default in Payment of Assessments," allegedly states:

-In the event of a default or defaults in payment of any such assessment or assessments and in addition to any other remedies the Board of Directors may have, the Board of Directors may enforce each such obligation as follows:
+In the event of a default or defaults in payment of any such assessment or assessments and in addition to any other remedies the Board of Directors may have, the Board of obligation as follows:

-(a) By suit or suits to enforce such obligations. . (b) . .
-[T]he Board may file a claim of lien against the Apartment of such delinquent Owner. . .
+- obligations. . . - (b) . . .
+[T]he Board may file a claim [4] of lien against Apartment of such delinguent Owner. . . .
 Upon recordation of a duly executed original or copy of such claim of lien with the Office of the Assistant Registrar of the Land Court of the State of Hawaii, the Board shall have all remedies provided in Section 514A-90, HRS.